Instant Oatmeal vs Oatmeal: The Oats Difference

 - Foods with a glycemic index 55 or less cause a slow spike in blood sugar levels.

-Having more knowledge of the glycemic index of food and how it raises blood sugar, many people ask, does instant oatmeal or oatmeal have a higher glycemic index?
+Having more knowledge of the glycemic index of food and how it raises blood sugar when cooking oats, many people wonder if one has a higher score than the other.

-Instant oatmeal has a higher glycemic index than regular oatmeal due to the extra processing of the instant oats.
-Instant oatmeal has a glycemic index of 83 while rolled regular oats have a glycemic index of 55.
+Instant oatmeal has a higher glycemic index than regular oats due to the extra processing of the instant oats.
+Instant has a glycemic index of 83 while oats rolled have a glycemic index of 55.

 It seems every time I check out at the supermarket the price is higher than the last time.
 Not only that but it also seems I have less groceries in my shopping cart.

 The cost of food certainly matters to most people.
-The price may sway your decision about which one to use in your meals more often.
-Therefore, which costs more, instant oatmeal or oatmeal?
+The price may sway your decision about which one to use in your recipes more often.

-Instant oatmeal costs more per serving than regular oatmeal.
+Instant oatmeal costs more per serving than regular oats.
 The average price for instant oatmeal is $0.26 per 1/2 28 gram serving.
-The average price for regular oatmeal is $0.20 per 40 gram serving.
+The average price for regular oats is $0.20 per 40 gram serving.

-I decided to conduct a search of various different stores to compare the price of both.
+I decided to conduct some original research of various different stores to compare the price of both.

 - Quaker old-fashioned regular